americast/DRL_HVAC/README.md

 ## Run the code

-Go to the `DRL` directory and issue `$ python3 main.py` The code will run for 50 episodes before plotting the reward.
-If a plot is desired earlier, simply issue SIGINT.
+Go to the `DRL` directory and issue `$ python3 main.py` The code will run for 500 episodes, and keep plotting the reward at `DRL/updates.png`.

 ## Explanations of the files